Kavisha1141/TheBudgetManager/README.md

 I came up with Budget Manager.
 Through Budget Manager, students can keep track of their income, expenses, and saving goals.

+*💻 Tech Stack / Technologies Used:*
+- Java – Core programming language used for logic and application flow
+- Swing (Java Swing) – GUI framework used for building the desktop user interface
+- JSON – Used for storing and reading user data (expenses, categories, etc.)

 *The Budget Manager* User Stories:
 - I want to be able to add my **income, expenses and savings**